Applicant days or interviews

 International and EU students with dyslexia, disability or medical condition

 - If you require extra support you can contact ALS during your application process.
 ALS can only make adjustments at University for students who can provide relevant current medical or educational evidence.

 - Dyslexic students should have their Educational Psychologists (or equivalent) report translated to English.
 The report must date from when you were 16 years of age or over.

 - Disabled students are advised to bring a translated copy of medical evidence, e.g. audiogram, doctor's letter.

 - The University will not fund personal care support e.g. laundry, shopping, cooking, washing, cleaning.
 You are strongly advised to contact ALS for details of local costs prior to accepting an offer.

 - If you will need adaptations, equipment or other resources to access accommodation and teaching rooms you are advised to contact ALS at the earliest opportunity so we can investigate practicality and costs.

-For more detailed information see the University Admissions Policy
+For more detailed information see our admissions policies.

 Please note that the University does not have a differentiated marking scheme i.e. examination papers and assignments will not be marked with a sticker or cover sheet disclosing an SpLD or disability.
 The University does not give routine extensions for assignment deadlines for disabled students or students with SpLDs.
 Extenuating circumstances i.e. sudden and unforeseen circumstances should be reported to your department, with appropriate evidence, in advance of deadlines.